-Filipina journalist critical of Duterte convicted of libel
+Philippine journalist convicted of libel, given 6-year term

 The Manila court found Maria Ressa, her online news site Rappler Inc. and former reporter Reynaldo Santos Jr. guilty of libeling a wealthy businessman.
 The Rappler’s story on May 29, 2012, cited an unspecified intelligence report linking him to a murder, drug dealing, human trafficking and smuggling.
 The site’s lawyers disputed any malice and said the time limit for filing the libel complaint had passed.

-“The decision for me is devastating because it says that Rappler is wrong,” Ressa said in a news conference after the decision was handed down.
-Her voice cracking, she appealed to journalists and Filipinos to continue fighting for their rights “and hold power to account.
+“The decision for me is devastating because it essentially says that Rappler, that we are wrong,” Ressa said in a news conference after the ruling.
+Her voice cracking, she vowed that “we will keep fighting” and appealed to journalists and Filipinos to continue fighting for their rights “and hold power to account.”

-She was sentenced to up to six years but was not immediately taken into custody.
-Ressa posted bail for the case last year, and her lawyer said they will appeal the verdict.
+Ressa was sentenced to up to six years but was not immediately taken into custody.
+She posted bail for the case last year, and her lawyer, Theodore Te, said they will appeal the verdict.

+“The verdict against Maria Ressa highlights the ability of the Philippines’ abusive leader to manipulate the laws to go after critical, well-respected media voices whatever the ultimate cost to the country,” said Phil Robertson of Human Rights Watch, adding the verdict was “a frontal assault on freedom of the press that is critical to protect and preserve Philippines democracy.”

+President Rodrigo Duterte and other Philippine officials have said the criminal complaints against Ressa and Rappler were not a press freedom issue but a part of normal judicial procedures arising from their alleged violations of the law.

-Businessman Wilfredo Keng dismissed the allegations as baseless and false and said Rappler refused to take down the story online and publish his side of the story.
-He provided government certifications in court to show that he has no criminal record and sought 50 million pesos ($1 million) in damages, which he said he would donate if he won the case.
+Businessman Wilfredo Keng dismissed the allegations in the 2012 story as baseless and false and said Rappler refused to take down the story online and publish his side of the story.
+He provided government certifications in court to show that he has no criminal record and sought 50 million pesos ($1 million) in damages, but the court awarded a much smaller fine.

 Rappler’s lawyers said the story was based on an intelligence report and that the one-year period under Philippine penal law when a libel complaint can be filed had ended when Keng filed a lawsuit in 2017, five years after the story was published online.